Conrad Smith: International career

 He made his All Blacks debut age 22, versus Italy in 2004, after a meteoric rise which saw him make his professional debut just a season earlier.
 In 2006, Smith won a place on the end of year tour to Europe, despite breaking his leg for the Hurricanes earlier that year.
 In 2007, Smith faced a number of setbacks, mostly involving injury.
 However, he eventually earned his way back into a starting position, and by 2008, was the first choice centre for the All Blacks.

 Smith was a member of the 2011 Rugby World Cup winning squad playing in the final against France at Eden Park in Auckland on 23 October 2011.

 Against Argentina on 28 September 2013, Smith and inside centre Ma'a Nonu achieved a record fifty international games together.

 Smith took a six-month break from rugby during the 2013 end-of-year tour, meaning he did not travel with the All Blacks squad to Japan and Europe.

-In 2015, Smith was named New Zealand's Rugby World Cup team for the second time.
+In 2015, Smith was named New Zealand's Rugby World Cup team for the third time.
 The All Blacks won this tournament and Smith played a crucial role throughout, starting in six out of six matches.
 He was one of six senior players – the others being Keven Mealamu, all-time points scorer Dan Carter, long-time midfield partner Ma'a Nonu, Tony Woodcock and captain Richie McCaw – to retire after the tournament.